cybertec-postgresql/ora_migrator/README.md

   the PostgreSQL tables are created.
 This is useful if you want to modify data types, indexes or constraints.

-  Be aware that you cannot rename the schema or table names, which are the link between Oracle and PostgreSQL tables.
+  Be aware that you cannot rename the schemas.
+  Also, if you want to rename tables, make sure that the new name is used in all tables consistently.

+  The tables `tables` and `functions` in the PostgreSQL staging schema have a boolean attribute `migrate` that should be set to `TRUE` to include the object in the migration.
+Since functions will always require editing, the flag is initially set to `FALSE` for functions.

 - Call `oracle_migrate_mkforeign` to create the PostgreSQL schemas and sequences and foreign tables.